Rosemary Tonks: Career

+Withdrawal from literary life

-Following her death in April 2014, Neil Astley published an obituary and then an article in the Guardian, followed by his introduction to the Bloodaxe collected edition of her poetry and selected prose, Bedouin of the London Evening, in which he revealed the background to her "disappearance", how she had "turned her back on the literary world after a series of personal tragedies and medical crises which made her question the value of literature and embark on a restless, self-torturing spiritual quest".
-Her mental and physical health deteriorated following an emergency operation on New Year's Day 1978 to save her eyesight which left her almost blind for the next few years, and in 1979 she moved to Bournemouth to recuperate.
+Following her death in April 2014, Neil Astley published an obituary and then an article in the Guardian, followed by his introduction to the 2014 Bloodaxe Books edition of her collected poetry and selected prose, Bedouin of the London Evening, in which he revealed the background to her "disappearance", how she had "turned her back on the literary world after a series of personal tragedies and medical crises which made her question the value of literature and embark on a restless, self-torturing spiritual quest".
+Her mental and physical health deteriorated following an emergency operation on New Year's Day 1978 to save her eyesight.
+Tonks characterised her dual detached retinas as her "reward" for "10 long years searching for God", believing they had been acquired through her practice of extreme Taoist eye exercises.
+Taoism had only been the most recent in a series of spiritual explorations with mediums, healers, spiritualists and Sufis.
+These had begun in 1968, when she rejected Christianity following the sudden death of her mother and her apparently unwanted divorce.

+In the aftermath of the surgery she was left almost blind for the next few years, and in 1979 she moved to Bournemouth to recuperate, to the home of her aunt, Dorothy (a "double aunt", who was both Gwendoline's sister and married to Desmond's brother, Myles).
 In 1980 she moved into a house behind the seafront where she lived alone for the next 33 years, using her former married name, Rosemary Lightband.
-In 1981 she made the decision to "confront her profession" and burned the manuscript of an unpublished novel.
+In 1981 she made the decision to "confront her profession" and burnt the manuscript of an unpublished novel, apparently in the belief that the work was spiritually dangerous.
+She had, not long before, in the October of the same year, also burnt a large number of valuable Oriental artefacts that had been bequeathed to her many years before, on the basis that they were the cause of supernatural ill-effects.
 That October she travelled to Jerusalem and was baptised near the River Jordan on 17 October 1981, the day before her 53rd birthday.
-"Obliterating her former identity as the writer Rosemary Tonks, she dated her new life from that ‘second birth’," according to Astley, and thereafter she never read any books apart from the Bible.
+"Obliterating her former identity as the writer Rosemary Tonks, she dated her new life from that 'second birth'", according to Astley, and thereafter she never read any books apart from the Bible.